diffblue/aws-training/Goto-Symex-Engine/readme.md

 3. CFG exploration
 4. Constant propagation
 5. Symbolic dereferencing
+6. Dynamic memory allocation
-6. Function pointers
+7. Function pointers
-7. Slicing
+8. Slicing
-8. Goto verifiers and incremental goto checkers
+9. Goto verifiers and incremental goto checkers

 All of the tools that we are demoing today have been built out of `develop` at the time when `cbmc-5.88.0` was released.